Battle of the brands marketing strategies: Netflix vs Amazon Prime Video

 This bleeds into all other facets of business.
 If a consumer isn’t immediately engaged by your content, or doesn’t find the answer that they are after within a minute or two, then they’ll look elsewhere for what they need.
 A study by Brafton concluded that the average session is only two minutes and seventeen seconds.

 Compared to Netflix’s average of 71 minutes per day, this number seems pitiful.
-This is why SEO website optimisation is so important, more so now than ever; you need your consumers to reach the perfect content for them, and to ensure that the content is exactly what they want to see.
+This is why SEO is so important, more so now than ever; you need your consumers to reach the perfect content for them, and to ensure that the content is exactly what they want to see.
+For advice on this, check out our top SEO tips for website optimisation.

 Not only this, but there is a clear bias in the market towards video marketing.
 A 2016 study suggests that a social video will generate 1200% more shares than both text and images – you can say more in a shorter period with video, and capturing a consumer’s attention is magnitudes easier.
 While video marketing can seem daunting, there are plenty of resources around to help you get started.